juanluisbaptiste/docker-postfix/README.md

            -e SMTP_PASSWORD=XXXXXXXX \
            -e SERVER_HOSTNAME=helpdesk.mycompany.com \
            juanluisbaptiste/postfix

+Or if you can start the service using the provided [docker-compose](https://github.com/juanluisbaptiste/docker-postfix/blob/master/docker-compose.yml) file for production use:

+    sudo docker-compose up -d

 #### A note about using gmail as a relay

 Since last year, Gmail by default [does not allow email clients that don't use OAUTH 2](http://googleonlinesecurity.blogspot.co.uk/2014/04/new-security-measures-will-affect-older.html)